Cubie87/L2RocketSoftware/README.md

 # Rocketry Software
-Software used to log data on a university student rocketry club on their L2 Certification Flight.
+Software used to log data on a university student rocketry club.

 No charges were fired off this, it was simply to record data.